Mod-two cohomology rings of alternating groups: Detection by subgroups

 This theorem and corollary are analogues of similar statements for symmetric groups originally due to Madsen and Milgram \cite{MaMi79}.
 The analogue of Theorem~\ref{detection} for symmetric groups only involves the coproduct and restriction to $V_n$, as restriction to $(V_1)^n$ occurs inductively.

-\begin{proof}[Proof of Theorem~\ref{detection}] The proof will be through theorems we establish below.
+The proof will be through theorems we establish below.
 We proceed through analysis of the restriction of our additive basis to each family of subgroups.
-The ``matrix'' defined through these restrictions is the following.
+The ``matrix'' defined through these restrictions is represented in the following table.

-We will show in Theorem~\ref{T:transfer_vn} and Propositions~\ref{P:scale_one_vn} and \ref{P:scale_one_ai} that the matrix representing all of these restrictions is effectively block upper-triangular, after quotienting the cohomology of $\alt_I$ by the span of the scale-one subset of $\mathcal{B}_o$.
-We show that the homomorphisms corresponding to the diagonal blocks are injective in Theorems~\ref{P:cup_monos_vn}, ~\ref{T:transfer_ai} and \ref{T:scale_one_v1n}, and moreover in Theorem~\ref{T:transfer_ai} that in fact coproduct continues to be injective after quotienting by scale-one subset. \end{proof}
+We will show in Theorem~\ref{T:transfer_vn} and Propositions~\ref{P:scale_one_vn} and \ref{P:scale_one_ai} that the matrix representing all of these restrictions is effectively block upper-triangular, after quotienting the cohomology of $\alt_I$ by its level-one subset.
+We show that the homomorphisms corresponding to the diagonal blocks are injective in Theorems~\ref{P:cup_monos_vn}, ~\ref{T:transfer_ai} and \ref{T:scale_one_v1n}, and moreover in Theorem~\ref{T:transfer_ai} that restriction to $\alt_I$ continues to be injective after quotienting by the level-one subset.

 \begin{theorem} The restriction to $V_n^\pm$ of transfer product decomposibles are zero. \end{theorem}